Yang428/BROST/README.md

 * Ubuntu 16.04, NVIDIA GeForce GTX 1080Ti.

 ## Installation
-The instrustions have been tested on an Ubuntu 16.04 system.
+The instructions have been tested on an Ubuntu 16.04 system.
 In case of issues, we refer to these two links [1](https://github.com/alanlukezic/d3s) and [2](https://github.com/visionml/pytracking) for details.

 #### Clone the GIT repository
 ```